-The Special Investigation Team (SIT) probing the murder of journalist Gauri Lankesh has arrested the personal assistant of a Congress MLC from Madikeri in connection with the crime.
+The Special Investigation Team (SIT) probing the murder of journalist Gauri Lankesh has arrested a Sanathan Sanstha member who was also the personal assistant of a Congress MLC from Madikeri in connection with the crime.
 His arrest makes it the 10th in the Gauri Lankesh murder case.

 Rajesh Bangera was arrested by the SIT sleuths on July 23.
-On Tuesday, the SIT produced Rajesh Bangera, the personal assistant of Congress MLC Veena Achaiah from Kodagu, in the ACMM court in Bengaluru.
+On Tuesday, the SIT produced Rajesh Bangera in the ACMM court in Bengaluru.
 He has since been remanded to 13-day judicial custody.

 According to Deccan Herald, Bangera went to work regularly and his colleagues did not suspect him of any wrongdoing.